heidihendry/camelot/README.md

 ![](doc/screenshot/your-organisation.png)

 Each concept can be selected from the menu on the left, and then a specific entry navigated to using the menu on the right.
-You'll find this is a common pattern in Camelot.
+You'll find that this is a common pattern in Camelot.

 #### Surveys